solution-loisir/markdown-it-eleventy-img/README.md

 ## Custom image rendering

-You may use the `renderImage` method (a callback function) to customize the output or to add logic to your image rendering.
+You may use the `renderImage` method to customize the output or to add logic to your image rendering.
 This function is returned inside of the image renderer so any string returned by `renderImage` will output the markup for every image token.

 `renderImage` takes two parameters and each one are tuples.